Skip to main content.

 Which pillar should I apply for?

 Nicor Gas focuses its charitable giving on five pillars.
-Basic Human Needs and Energy Assistance, Community Enrichment, Diversity, Education and Environmental Stewardship.
+Basic Human Needs, Community Enrichment, Diversity, Education and Environmental Stewardship.
 Each pillar is defined under Our Pillars of Giving, and we’ve also included examples of previously funded grants for guidance.
 If you are still unsure which pillar your organization or grant qualifies under, please send us an email at nicorgascontributions@aglresources.com and we will help you identify the best fit.

 Does my organization qualify for a grant?

-Nicor Gas focuses its charitable giving on five pillars.
-Basic Human Needs and Energy Assistance, Community Enrichment, Diversity, Education and Environmental Stewardship.
+Nicor Gas focuses its charitable giving on five pillars: Basic Human Needs, Community and Culture, Education and Workforce Development, Environmental Stewardship and Family and Social Services.
 Each pillar is defined under Our Five Pillars, and we’ve also included examples of previously funded grants for guidance.
 If you are still unsure which pillar your organization or grant qualifies under, please send us an email at nicorgascontributions@aglresources.com and we will help you identify the best fit.

 Nicor Gas considers grant requests only from those organizations classified as 501(c)(3), tax-exempt by the IRS.
 Nicor Gas does not contribute to individuals, religious organizations or private K-12 schools.
 Contributions are not made to: